mohammad523/Linker/README.md

 # Linker

-A social networking platform for the growing American Muslim community.
+A networking and event planning platform for professionals and non-profit organizations.

 ## Project Links